yields True if expr is an expression which cannot be divided into subexpressions, and yields False otherwise.

-AtomQ gives True for symbols, numbers, strings and other raw objects.
+- AtomQ gives True for symbols, numbers, strings, and other raw objects, such as sparse arrays.

-AtomQ gives True on any object whose subparts cannot be accessed using functions like Map.
+- AtomQ gives True for any object whose subparts cannot be accessed using functions like Map.